simon-lorenz/mampfalot/README.md

 The project contains a http api based on [hapi.js](https://hapi.dev) and a client written with Angular.

+## About

+Mampfalot is a learning project of mine.
+It was my entry into the world of web development and I sometimes use it as a testing ground for new technologies that I want to try.
+It does not serve a great purpose otherwise, it has around ten users (including myself) but in times of COVID-19 we barely go out to eat together anymore.

+I don't think that I will invest much more work into this project.
+The client should be rewritten or at least updated to the newest version of Angular, but as of now I think I'd rather start another side-project instead.
+With that being said, I will still do some basic maintenance if I have the time.

 ## Development Setup

 ### System Requirements